WildernessLabs/docfx/guides/Getting_Started/Hello_World/index.md

 ## Set the App assembly name

-Currently, Meadow is configured to run a .NET console app named **app.exe**.
+Currently, Meadow is configured to run a .NET console app named **App.exe**.
 You can either manually rename your application after its compiled or change the assembly name in Visual Studio.

 ### Windows